chnops/bayes_ghg_flux/README.md

 ##There are several scripts in this repository##

 1. _data_simulation.R_
   * This script is used to generate a series of 1000 sets of flux measurements.
+Then the measurements are analyzed following the HMR method presented by [Pedersen et al., 2010](http://onlinelibrary.wiley.com/doi/10.1111/j.1365-2389.2010.01291.x/abstract)